Mass Gainer Protein: What is it, and is it Worth It?

 We’ll start by answering the question of, “What is a mass gainer?”

-Mass gainers are a type of supplement that are designed to help you gain weight.
+Mass gainers are a type of supplement that is designed to help support muscle building and weight gain.
 They are high-calorie powders that contain a blend of protein and plenty of carbs and fat.
 For this reason, you'll most often find them in large tubs or bags.

 So, if you're trying to gain weight or build muscle, are mass gainers a good tool to use?
 Well, it depends.